dottjt/plastic/chapters/06-therapy.md

 "What about family?
 Friends?"
 Maybe

 "Aren't you going to ask me where Daddy touched me," I said, clearly getting on her nerves.
 Okay, maybe I should be a little more accomodating.

-### Therapy - Expresses his feelings.

-"Well, for starters, I disowned my mum," I began, pretending as if I were actually being interviewed for a popular position on a TV show sitcom.
-I gleamed at her noticably, taking note of the bright green earrings she wore.
-An op-shop discount for a very special lady with a handbag for a husband.
-As per usual, the therapist was unimpressed with my lack of commitment.
-Perhaps she was even so uninspired by my tatty remark, that it caused her to activate the remote vibrator in her vagina, just to get a little kick out of my general .
-Certainly, I don't recommend sexualising disappointment, although it's a quick fix for what is essentially a poor choice in career.
-Go study economics instead.

-"...aaaaaand I've been dumped, and I pretty much want to kill myself."
-I hope she picked up on the sarcasm.
-I also hoped she'd just drop dead on the floor and begin spasming on the ground, eager for my blunt hands to take advantage of her talcum'd breasts, but did it really even matter at this point?
-Can I please get an AMEN?

-### Therapy - Response.

-"Listen, I'm sorry.
-I'm just joking.
-There's just a lot going on in my life at the moment."
-She continued to eye me, before finally deciding to chime in.

-"I understand that it must have been difficult.
-Would you like to talk about it?", she responded.
-Outstanding professionalism.
-The enema of politeness.
-Another fuck-hole with a source of intelligence.
-Thank god this program was Government funded.

-### Therapy - The guilt he feels for his mother.

-I reached out into the depths of my brain, hoping to find something rational to respond with.
-Truth was, there was simply too much to tell.
-How does one express the crushing guilt, sadness and anger that one feels, without pulling a gun out and simply allowing the remenants of reality speak for itself?
-I decided to grab myself a plastic cup of water from the watercooler in the room, taking my time not to further defame my already ruined reputation as a possible unrealised sex offender.
-Children too.
-Yummy yummy.
-Let this whispy stranger take you to a place your parents couldn't possibly imagine.

-"I just feel bad about everything, you know?
-I feel guilty for the absolute hate I feel towards my mother, like that makes me a bad son.
-I feel cheated for being dumped.
-I just want something to workout for once in my life, but it just doesn't ever feel possible."
-Maybe she could help me afterall.